-The rater shall be responsible for a whole house inspection and for testing the energy features of a home.
+The certified rater is responsible for a whole house inspection and for testing the energy features of a home.
 Appendix A of RESNET's Mortgage Industry National Home Energy Rating Standard contains the specific onsite protocols for inspecting or testing the home's energy features.
-The appendix can be downloaded at www.natresnet.org/accred/standards.pdf.

-The rater shall account for the following minimum rated features:
+The rater accounts for the following minimum rated features:

+3.1 Foundation
-- 3.1 Foundation - 3.1.1 Conditioning of Space The rater shall determine whether a crawl space or basement is unconditioned, indirectly conditioned, or directly conditioned. - 3.1.2 Construction Type - 3.1.2.1 The rater shall identify floor area over crawl space basement, exterior space, or unconditioned garage.

-- 3.1.2.2 The rater shall identify slab-on-grade foundation or walkout basement. - 3.1.3 Interior Surface Condition The rater shall determine the inside surface condition of floor. - 3.1.4 Surface Area The rater shall measure floor dimensions. - 3.1.5 Thermal Mass The rater shall determine the presence of thermal mass. - 3.1.6 Walls of Basement or Crawl Space - 3.1.6.1 Insulation The rater shall determine the type, thickness, and R-value of insulation in walls of conditioned basement or crawl space. - 3.1.7 Slab-on-Grade - 3.1.7.1 Perimeter The rater shall determine the perimeter of slab foundation. - 3.1.7.2 Insulation The rater shall determine if slab perimeter insulation exists. - 3.2 Walls - 3.2.1 Color The rater shall determine the color of the outside wall. - 3.2.2 Construction Type The rater shall determine the structural system of walls. - 3.2.3 Framing Members The rater shall determine framing member size for all framed walls exposed to unconditioned space. - 3.2.4 Insulation Value The rater shall determine the type, thickness, and R-value of insulation in the wall assembly. - 3.2.5 Location The rater shall determine whether walls border exterior space, attic, garage, or crawl space. - 3.2.6 Thermal Mass The rater shall determine the type and thickness of all mass walls. - 3.3 Roof/Ceiling - 3.3.1 Ceiling Areas Between Conditioned and Unconditioned Space - 3.3.1.1 The rater shall obtain measurements of all accessible ceiling areas. - 3.3.1.2 The rater shall determine construction type.
+- 3.1.1 Conditioning of Space The rater determines whether a crawl space or basement is unconditioned, or conditioned. - 3.1.2 Construction Type - 3.1.2.1 The rater identifies floor area over crawl space basement, exterior space, or unconditioned garage. - 3.1.2.2 The rater identifies slab-on-grade foundation or walkout basement. - 3.1.3 Interior Surface Condition The rater determines the inside surface condition of floor. - 3.1.4 Surface Area The rater measures floor dimensions. - 3.1.5 Thermal Mass The rater determines the presence of thermal mass. - 3.1.6 Walls of Basement or Crawl Space - 3.1.6.1 Insulation The rater determines the type, thickness, and R-value of insulation in walls of conditioned basement or crawl space. - 3.1.7 Slab-on-Grade - 3.1.7.1 Perimeter The rater determines the perimeter of slab foundation. - 3.1.7.2 Insulation The rater determines if slab perimeter insulation exists. - 3.2 Walls - 3.2.1 Color The rater determines the color of the outside wall - 3.2.2 Construction Type The rater determines the structural system of walls. - 3.2.3 Framing Members The rater determines framing member size for all framed walls exposed to unconditioned space or outdoors. - 3.2.4 Insulation Value The rater determines the type, thickness, and R-value of insulation in the wall assembly. - 3.2.5 Location The rater determines whether walls are adjacent to outdoors, attic, garage, or crawl space. - 3.2.6 Thermal Mass The rater determines the type and thickness of all mass walls. - 3.3 Roof/Ceiling - 3.3.1 Ceiling Areas Between Conditioned and Unconditioned Space - 3.3.1.1 The rater obtains measurements of all accessible ceiling areas.

+- 3.3.1.2 The rater determines construction type. - 3.3.1.3 The rater determines the size of the framing members for framed ceilings. - 3.3.2 Color The rater determines the color of the roof. - 3.3.3 Construction Type The rater determines the roofs construction type. - 3.3.4 Insulation Value The rater determines the type, thickness, and R-value in the attic and framed ceiling.

+3.4 Rim Joist

+3.4.1 Insulation Value - The rater determines the type, thickness, and R-value of the rim joist's insulation.

+3.5 Doors

+- 3.5.1 Construction Type The rater determines the construction type of all exterior doors. - 3.5.2 Insulation Value The rater determines whether the doors are insulated. - 3.5.3 Surface Area The rater measures the surface area of exterior doors.

+3.6 Windows

-- 3.3.1.3 The rater shall determine the size of the framing members for framed ceiling. - 3.3.2 Color The rater shall determine the color of the roof. - 3.3.3 Construction Type The rater shall determine the roof's construction type. - 3.3.4 Insulation Value The rater shall determine the type, thickness, and R-value in the attic and framed ceiling. - 3.4 Rim Joist - 3.4.1 Insulation Value The rater shall determine the type, thickness, and R-value of the rim joist's insulation. - 3.5 Doors - 3.5.1 Construction Type The rater shall determine the construction type of all exterior doors. - 3.5.2 Insulation Value The rater shall determine whether the doors are insulated. - 3.5.3 Surface Area The rater shall calculate the surface area of exterior doors. - 3.6 Windows - 3.6.1 Area The rater shall calculate the area of windows. - 3.6.2 Construction Type The rater shall determine the window framing and glazing characteristics. - 3.6.3 Orientation The rater shall determine the orientation of all windows. - 3.6.4 Shading The rater shall determine the shading of windows. - 3.6.5 Solar Heat Gain Coefficient The rater shall determine the solar heat gain coefficient for all glazing. - 3.6.6 U-factor The rater shall determine the U-factor of each window. - 3.7 Skylights - 3.7.1 Area The rater shall calculate the area of the skylights. - 3.7.2 Construction Type The rater shall determine the framing and glazing characteristics of the skylights. - 3.7.3 Orientation The rater shall determine the orientation of the skylights. - 3.7.4 Shading The rater shall determine the shading of the skylights.
+- 3.6.1 Area The rater measures the area of windows. - 3.6.2 Construction Type The rater determines the window framing and glazing characteristics. - 3.6.3 Orientation The rater determines the orientation of all windows. - 3.6.4 Shading The rater determines the shading of windows. - 3.6.5 Solar Heat Gain Coefficient The rater determines the solar heat gain coefficient for all glazing. - 3.6.6 U-factor The rater determines the U-factor of each window.

+3.7 Skylights